Angoras are known for their wool. They’re also raised for meat and companionship. Learn how to care for these fabulous fiber rabbits.

 The Giant Angora is obviously the largest of the angora breeds, weighing up to 10 lbs.
 These angoras produce the most wool.
 They have three different kinds of fiber in their wool: soft underwool (gentle waves and shine), awn fluff (crimped with a hooked end), and awn hair (guard hairs that are strong and straight).
 Although available in the same colors as the other breeds, the only color recognized by ARBA is white with red eyes (albino).

 Managing Angora Hair

 The first thing you should know is that their long hair can, and will, get matted in their cages.
 Our cages need to be completely emptied and cleaned at least weekly, especially during the winter.
-The rabbits will pull their hair out or it will shed, and then they will poop or pee on it, creating a huge matted, smelly mess.
-One way to avoid this is keeping their hair trimmed on a regular basis.
-We also brush their hair out each week during a spa day.
+The rabbits will groom themselves, pulling their hair out, and then they will poop or pee on it, creating a huge matted, smelly mess.
+One way to avoid this is to keep their hair trimmed on a regular basis.
+We also brush their hair out each week with a slicker brush during a spa day.

-Next thing to know is that during a spa day, monthly, we give them a pseudo-bath.
+The next thing to know is that monthly we give them a pseudo-bath.
 This helps control some of the matting and shedding, keeping their wool nice and clean when we shear them.
 It’s a quick process, gently dry shampooing them by sprinkling with some cornstarch and brushing it out.
 We don’t water bathe them because they can get skittish and scared.
 If the weather gets chilly and they are wet, it could be disastrous for them.
 In the wild, a wet rabbit can get into a warm den or under leaves.
 In the barn, they don’t have that option.
 They are stuck in their cages.

 Angora Nail Care